m&a community logo

 Such a mergers and acquisitions deal is about the integration of two companies that operate in different business industries but serve the same consumer base.
 For example, a TV manufacturer acquires a cable company.

 This type of merger is about synergies between two companies that sell different but related products and operate in the same industry.
-The best illustration of the product-extension merger is when two food suppliers unite.
+The best illustration of a product-extension merger is when two food suppliers unite.

 Such a merger takes place when two public companies or private companies that produce the same products but in different markets integrate.
 Such type of deal focuses on the expansion of the market.
-A good example is the acquisition of Eagle Bancshares Inc by RBC Centura.
+A good example is the acquisition of Eagle Bancshares Inc. by RBC Centura.

+Cost savings and value creation in M&A are obviously the most common motivations behind deal-making.
+However, there are other advantages of mergers and acquisitions.
 Below are the common reasons why private and public companies consider M&A deals:

 Two companies that operate in cyclical markets need to diversify their cash flows to avoid serious losses in case of a financial crisis in the industry.